4myle/reshaper/README.md

 2024-10-26 M: 116/72 81
 ```

-With an target template (to display and export) a file like:
+With a target template (to display and export) a file like:
 ```
 <date>,<pulse>,<systolic>,<diastolic>
 ```